netgroup-polito/edge-infrastructure-ansible/README.md

 This role starts immediately after the creation of the k3s cluster.
 In order, it will:

-1. Check if curl is installed (and install it if necessary)
-1. Install helm (if not present)
-1. Install Prometheus and Grafana (if not present)
+1. Install Prometheus and Grafana (if not already present) and set up an ingress for each.
-1. Install Kepler (with attached Grafana dashboard) (if not present)
+1. Install Kepler (with attached Grafana dashboard) (if not already present)

 In the absence of an ingress for grafana, it is possible to expose and access grafana via nodeport with the following command: